Why Is A Silo Mentality Killing Your Growth Strategy?

 What problems do silos cause for CRO?

 Unless CRO is part of the culture of the organisation functional business units will continue to create their own goals and strategy for optimising the user experience or conversion rates.
-Apart from duplicating effort and resources, this results in the vision of the organisation becoming fragmented.
+Apart from duplicating effort and resources, a silo mentality results in the vision of the organisation becoming fragmented.
 This creates conflict and dilutes the effectiveness of customer focused strategies.

 Inefficiency – silos create friction and mistrust

-The conflict created by business units having their own vision for optimisation damages trust between functions and often causes inefficiencies as departments fail to share knowledge and duplicate tasks.
+The conflict created by a silo mentality damages trust between functions and often causes inefficiencies as departments fail to share knowledge and duplicate tasks.
 I’ve seen this result in brands replicating successful A/B tests conducted by another business unit rather than acknowledging and learning from the test.
 In addition priorities are set according the business unit’s goals rather than what is important for the business as a whole.

 With CRO this often results in experiments being delayed due to a lack of design or development resource.
 Unfortunately such delays can make tests less relevant or obsolete in some cases as product releases change the default experience.